 Find Maidenstoen wines at your favorite retail shops and restaurants (or ask for them).
 You can also buy online (and join an allocation program).
 Maidenstoen also has a Grüner Veltliner from Edna Valley coming out in June.
 Think lime, crisp peach and citrus.

 Another SLO Coast winery featuring Cool Whites is Claiborne & Churchill.
 Since their first harvest in 1983, they have always focused upon producing fruity but dry wines reminiscent of those from the French province of Alsace.
 Their two signature wines in this style are the Dry Riesling and Dry Gewürztraminer, inspired by the fruity but dry dinner wines of the French province of Alsace.
-Also, they create blends of these grapes to create cool white blends, a Pinot Gris, and a Pinot Noir Blanc.
+(Also, they create blends of these grapes to create cool white blends, a Pinot Gris, and a Pinot Noir Blanc, see below).

 Viognier is a grape that can yield a wide range of flavors and aromatics, depending on climate.
-Here on the SLO Coast, you can try cool-climate versions with vibrancy, clarity and minerality from Aequorea (Pinot Gris, too), Autry and Lindquist Family Wines.
+Here on the SLO Coast, you can try cool-climate versions with vibrancy, clarity and minerality from Aequorea (Pinot Gris, too), Saucelito Canyon, Tolosa and Lindquist Family Wines.

 Pinot Noir Blanc is a newer, unique variation, creating a dry white wine from Pinot Noir.
 This wine has more body floral aromatics than its white wines of close relation: Pinot Gris/Grigio and Pinot Blanc.
 The original Pinot Noir Blanc here on the SLO Coast is from El Lugar (which specializes in Pinot Noir), as well as Piedra Creek and Claiborne & Churchill.

-Other cool whites to try: Absolution offers a certified-sustainable Trebbiano (aka Ugni Blanc), Kynsi makes a crisp Pinot Blanc, Lindquist Family Wines produces a fresh (and age-able) Marsanne and Filipponi Ranch makes a bright Portuguese Verdelho.
-And watch for cool whites coming from Cambria’s Stolo soon.
+Other cool whites to try: Lindquist Family Wines produces a fresh (and age-able) Marsanne and Filipponi Ranch makes a bright Portuguese Verdelho.